Don’t face the IRS alone. Tax controversy requires an experienced team backing you up.

 Our broad knowledge of tax controversies and corresponding law helps us understand the best court for your specific issues.
-If you are considering tax litigation with the IRS or a state tax authority, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second contact form to know your real options.
-We serve clients in the U.S. and around the world from our offices in Bethesda, Maryland.
+If you are considering tax litigation with the IRS or a state tax authority, contact Rosefelt Tax Lawat 866-995-0061 or reach out by completing our ten-second contact form to learn more about your real options.
+We serve clients in the U.S. and around the world.

 United States Tax Court

 The majority of tax cases are litigated in the United States Tax Court for one key reason: besides bankruptcy court, it is the only forum in which taxpayers can begin litigation before paying the tax liability asserted by the IRS.
-When tax case is commenced in other kinds of federal courts, the taxpayer must pay the amount in dispute and then sue for refund.
+When a tax case is commenced in other kinds of federal courts, the taxpayer must pay the amount in dispute and then sue for refund.

 The U.S. Tax Court’s jurisdiction includes the authority to hear most disputes concerning a taxpayer’s liability for disputed income taxes, review of certain coercive collection activities proposed by the IRS and review of IRS decisions to deny a taxpayer’s request for an offer in compromise.
 It also covers penalty abatement, innocent spouse relief, IRS assertion of transferee liability, certain kinds of declaratory relief, the adjustment of partnership allocations and the re-classification of workers as employees or independent contractors.